-- Reviewing documents and drafts and offering feedback, including on potential issues around accordance with the local development plan and national planning policy. - Fulfilling the Council's obligations to consult, as set out in the Neighbourhood Planning Regulations 2012, as amended; and - Making arrangements and managing the examination and referendum processes. - 2.36 The primary community engagement supporting the preparation of a neighbourhood plan, neighbourhood development order or community right to build order should be carried out by the relevant neighbourhood forum or community organisation.
+- Making arrangements and managing the examination and referendum processes. - 2.35 The primary community engagement supporting the preparation of a neighbourhood plan, neighbourhood development order or community right to build order should be carried out by the relevant neighbourhood forum or community organisation.
 The Neighbourhood Planning Regulations 2012, as amended, set out the detailed engagement requirements that relevant bodies will be expected to fulfil as they prepare a neighbourhood plan or order.
-A statement will accompany any draft neighbourhood plan indicating what consultation took place and how it has informed the preparation of the plan. - 2.37 The Council will ensure that statutory consultees are engaged in the preparation of neighbourhood plans at the appropriate stages - 2.38 The Neighbourhood Planning Regulations 2012, as amended, do, however, also define specific consultation requirements that the Council is expected to undertake at key stages. - 2.39 These key stages, and the consultation that the Council will undertake at these stages, are set out in the table below:
+A statement will accompany any draft neighbourhood plan indicating what consultation took place and how it has informed the preparation of the plan. - 2.36 The Council will ensure that statutory consultees are engaged in the preparation of neighbourhood plans at the appropriate stages - 2.37 The Neighbourhood Planning Regulations 2012, as amended, do, however, also define specific consultation requirements that the Council is expected to undertake at key stages. - 2.38 These key stages, and the consultation that the Council will undertake at these stages, are set out in the table below:

 Plan Stage Engagement Opportunities Neighbourhood Area designation consultation The Council is required to hold a public consultation on any area application it receives.
 The date by which representations must be received will be no less than six weeks from the date the consultation commences.
 The area application, details on how to make representations, and the date by which representations must be received will all be publicised on the Council's website and in all consultation and engagement material.
 Consultation and engagement techniques may include public notices/adverts, posters, email and letter notifications, social media and availability of paper documentation in libraries and Council reception areas.
 As soon as possible after designating a neighbourhood area, the Council will publicise on its website, and any other mediums deemed appropriate, information including the name of the neighbourhood area, a map which identifies the area, and the name of the relevant body who applied for the designated.
-Where an
+Where an application is refused, the Council will instead publicise the reasons for that decision.